Alon2303/node-express-router/README.md

   });
 ```

-To connect to your DB/storage services, follow their specific instruction(usually found in a fetting started with ... tutorials)
+To connect to your DB/storage services, follow their specific instruction(usually found in a getting started with ... tutorials)